crcx/retroforth/doc/RETRO-Book.md

     :test #100 repeat dup #50 eq? [ 'done! s:put nl ] if; n:dec again ;
     test

+You can also achieve this via recursion:

+    :test 0; dup n:put sp n:dec test ;
+    #100 test

+Be careful with recursion as the virtual machine will have a limited amount of space for the address stack and recursing too many times can cause a stack overflow.

 ## Counted Loops

 There are two combinators for counted loops.
 These are `times` and